bt3gl/building_blog/content/csaw-ctf-2014-crypto.md

 Once we have the key, we just plug it back to the cipher algorithm, inverting the rotation to the other side, with ```cipher(msg, -best_rotation)```.
 In this cipher function, we iterate through all the character in the message, checking whether it's a letter or a special character.
 If it is the former case we perform the following operations:

  1. We start getting the integer representing the [Unicode] code point of the character.
  2. To get its position in the alphabet and we subtract it from the Unicode value of *a*, given by **ord('a')** (this is 97).
  3. We add the key value to it to get the (absolute) shift position.
  4. Now we need to remember that this cipher is a ring, *i.e*, adding more stuff should always lead to a *spot* within the 26 letters in the alphabet.
-That's why we apply a [module] operation to this number to get the *relative* position in the letter's table.
+That's why we apply an [module] operation to this number to get the *relative* position in the letter's table.
  5. Finally, we just need the value of the shift to the Unicode of *a* to get the position of the character in the cipher.
- 6. Remember we are using *-key*, so instead of making a new cipher we are using the same steps to rotate the cipher to the other side to recover the message.
+ 6. Remember we are using *-key*, so instead of making a new cipher, we are using the same steps to rotate the cipher to the other side to recover the message.

 ```python
 def cipher(msg, key):